 Trees for Streets is a charitable enterprise that hosts and promotes local street tree sponsorship schemes on behalf of local councils.

-Of course, a community organisation or a group of neighbours can get together to sponsor one or more trees.
-The simplest way for a group to pay for a single tree is to nominate one person to fill in the online forms on this website and organise the payment on behalf of their group.
+One way to do this is to nominate one person to fill in the online forms on this website and organise the payment on behalf of their group.

 Some locations may simply be unsuitable for planting a tree.
 This may be as a result of the proximity of underground services (cables and pipes), lamp-posts, telephone poles, telecoms boxes, drop kerbs, pedestrian crossings, or pavements that are simply too narrow to fit a tree.